moritzscholz/MSFanView/README.md

 # MSFanView

-A description of this package.
+A collection-view that shows its content views like a hand of cards.